Inspiration

 Various bridges over water

-Because of its distinctive look, the bridge has also been used as a filming location for many historical films and TV shows, with many a rogue samurai strutting across its wooden deck.
+The wooden bridge has a charming and nostalgic atmosphere.
+It’s been used as a filming location for many historical films and TV shows.

 Tea fields